Sir Salman Rushdie ‘on a ventilator and could lose an eye’ after New York attack - NewsBreak

 Sir Salman’s publisher Penguin Random House said they are “deeply shocked and appalled” by the incident.

-Chief executive Markus Dohle said in a statement to PA: “We are deeply shocked and appalled to hear of the attack on Salman Rushdie while he was speaking at the Chautauqua Institution in New York.
+The chief executive of Penguin Random House, Markus Dohle, said in a statement to PA: “We are deeply shocked and appalled to hear of the attack on Salman Rushdie while he was speaking at the Chautauqua Institution in New York.

 “We condemn this violent public assault, and our thoughts are with Salman and his family at this distressing time.”

-Prime Minister Boris Johnson said he was “appalled that Sir Salman Rushdie has been stabbed while exercising a right we should never cease to defend”.
+Prime Minister Boris Johnson said on Twitter he was “appalled that Sir Salman Rushdie has been stabbed while exercising a right we should never cease to defend”.

 He added: “Right now my thoughts are with his loved ones.
 We are all hoping he is okay.”